Today in this post I am going to compare MailChimp vs ConvertKit and help you decide which is the best bet for your business.

 MailChimp’s pricing is pretty much straight forward.

-Free for up to 2000 subscribers so woo!
+You pay nothing for up to 2000 subscribers so wow!
 The only catch is that you lose out on the automation and A/B testing which you got to pay for.

 Winner: MailChimp.
 It’s way… way pocket-friendly.
 And for the features it packs, it’s a steal.
 Team MailChimp all the way.